fxlin/Anemll-PhiMoe-exp/docs/sample_apps.md

 You can use your own models in two ways:
 1. Upload unzipped MLModels to HuggingFace then add Custom Model in the App useing repo's URL
 2. Copy models directly to your device using the Files app (iOS)
+3. Follow the instructions in [prepare_hf.md](prepare_hf.md) to prepare your model for inference.
+For iOS deployment, make sure to use the `--ios` flag when converting the model.

 ## Customization
 - Modify `ChatView.swift` to customize the chat interface